Tom Sandoval: Personal life

-Sandoval was in a relationship with Kristen Doute from 2007 to 2013.
+Sandoval was in a relationship with SUR co-worker/Vanderpump Rules co-star Kristen Doute from 2007 to 2013.
 Sandoval was in a relationship with Ariana Madix from 2014 to 2023.
-Sandoval and Madix very publicly separated after she discovered that he had been cheating on her with her friend and Vanderpump Rules co-star Raquel (now Rachel) Leviss.
+Sandoval and Madix very publicly separated after she discovered that he had been cheating on her with her friend and Vanderpump Rules co-star Rachel "Raquel" Leviss.
 The shocking breakup was dubbed "Scandoval" by the media.

-As of February 2024, he is dating model Victoria Lee Robinson.
+From February 2024 to mid-2026, he was in a relationship with model Victoria Lee Robinson.